Lee Kuan Yew: Merdeka talks

 The Labour Front government's conciliatory approach to the Hock Lee strikers led to a drastic increase in strikes.
 Frustrated by his limited powers, Marshall demanded further constitutional reforms towards the aim of "true self-government".
 Lee supported Marshall in his efforts, though he initially threatened an opposition boycott over wording disputes in the agreement.

-Between 1956 and 1958, there would be three rounds of constitutional talks.
+Between 1956 and 1958, there were three rounds of constitutional talks.
 Lee was part of Marshall's 13-member delegation to London in April 1956.
 Marshall's demands for independence were repeatedly rejected by Colonial Secretary Alan Lennox-Boyd and Lee departed early over Marshall's refusal to compromise.
 He criticised Marshall for his "political ineptitude" in the British press and received widespread media and radio coverage.
 He returned to London in March 1957 as part of a five-member delegation led by the new chief minister Lim Yew Hock.
 Britain conceded to Singapore's self-governance but also demanded that a tripartite Internal Security Council be established, which proved controversial back home.
 Marshall challenged Lee to seek a fresh mandate from his Tanjong Pagar constituents, which Lee accepted.
 In the June 1957 by-elections, Lee was reelected with 68.1% of the vote.

 Lee returned to London for the third and final talks in May 1958, where it was agreed that Singapore would assume self-governance with a Yang di-Pertuan Negara as head of state, with Britain retaining control of defence and foreign policy.
-The British House of Lords passed the State of Singapore Act on 24 July 1958, which received royal assent on 1 August, and would become law following the next general election.
+The British House of Lords passed the State of Singapore Act on 24 July 1958, which received royal assent on 1 August, and became law following the subsequent general election.